sphinx-contrib/proof/doc/faq.rst

 .. proof:corollary:: Non-quasimodal class of frames

    Let K be a class of frames, and :math:`\varphi` a hybrid formula valid in K. If :math:`\varphi` is not valid in the closure of K under the three fundamental operations and ultraroots, then K is not quasimodal.

+.. _gammastar:

+.. proof:conjecture:: Fake :math:`\Gamma^*` conjecture

+   This is a dummy conjecture to illustrate that one can use math in theorem titles.

+   Note that math typesetting is lost when referencing the theorem: :ref:`gammastar`.